 9. Seek legal advice: The intricacies of legal processes can be challenging to navigate.
 Professional legal advice can help you understand your rights and the options available to you.
 At Daykin Family Law, our expert team is ready to guide you through these challenging times.
 Contact us today to find out how we can help.

-Please remember, every person’s situation is different.
+Please remember, that every person’s situation is different.
 What helps one person might not be right for another.
 You’re not in this on your own; there are those out there ready to lend a hand and support you through it.

 In this article, we look at how assets are divided in a divorce in Australia.